fsjoyti/dataeng-zoomcamp/README.md

 For question 5 I just ran backfill for march 2021 after truncating the yellow tripdata postgres table and then queried the row count.
 Then I repeated this with gcp backfill workflow.

-See homework3.docx in week3 folder for screenshots of my result and homework3.sql for queries I ran
+See homework3.docx in week3 folder for screenshots of my result and homework3.sql for queries I ran.

+See dlt_workshop folder to see the colab notebook and its outputs.